 LK: Very true!
 It was wonderful to watch how her priorities change as she begins to seriously pursue this career in comedy.
 I think the whole storyline about the Rabbi coming over for Yom Kippur dinner is a great example.

 RK: For me, that scene was over the top.
 It was one of the early signs that the show was problematic when it came to portraying Jewish life at the time.
 I think this show is Amy Sherman Palladino’s chance to finally inhabit a Jewish world (something the WASP-y storyline of Gilmore Girls didn’t allow!), but rather than this feeling like a fond, winky portrait for a Jewish audience, I felt like the show is overly broad and full of cheap shots and stereotypes.
-I mean … come on: the two fathers are named "Moishe" and "Abe" and are henpecked by wives who are running the show.
-The flashback to Joel’s bar mitzvah is especially awful––we see his father teaching him that it’s a moment to be better than everyone else and to collect money.
+I mean … come on: the two fathers are named "Moishe" and "Abe" and are henpecked by their wives.
+The flashback to Joel’s bar mitzvah is especially awful––we see his father teaching him that it’s the occasion is a chance to be better than everyone else and to collect money.
 (Um, can’t we put stereotypes of money-grubbing Jews to rest?) … I could go on.